 Contributions.
 The contribution requirements of the System members are established and may be amended by County ordinances.
-Members may elect to join Plan A or Plan B. Plan A requires member contributions of 4 percent of compensation up to the social security wage base and 5.33 percent of compensation in excess of the wage base.
-Plan B requires member contributions of 5.33 percent of compensation.
-The County is required to contribute at an actuarially determined rate; the rates for the fiscal years ended June 30, 2003 and 2002 were 6.00 percent and 6.12 percent of annual covered payroll, respectively.
+Plan A members were given the opportunity to join Plan B as of July 1, 1981 and to enroll in Plan C as of April 1, 1997.
+From July 1, 1981, until March 31, 1997, all new hires were enrolled in Plan B. Plan B members were given the opportunity to enroll in plan D as of April 1, 1997.
+From April 1, 1997, forward, all new hires are enrolled in Plan D. Plan A requires member contributions of 4 percent of compensation up to the Social security wage base and 5.75 percent of compensation in excess of the wage base.
+Plan B requires member contributions of 7.08 percent of compensation up to the Social security wage base and 8.83 percent of compensation in excess of the wage base.
+Plan C requires member contributions of 4 percent of compensation.
+Plan D requires contributions of 7.08 percent of compensation.
+The County is required to contribute at an actuarially determined rate; the rates for the fiscal years ended June 30, 2003 and 2002 were 21.65 percent and 18.93 percent of annual covered payroll, respectively.

 Deductions.
-The deductions from the System include the payment of retiree and beneficiary benefits, the refund of employee contributions to former members and other expenses.
+The deductions from the System include the payment of retiree and beneficiary payments, the refund of employee contributions to former members and other expenses.